Puppy insurance

 Why should I insure my puppy?

 Unfortunately, pets – like people – are prone to getting sick and having accidents.
 And vet bills can be extremely expensive.
-With the right insurance in place, you won’t have to make decisions about your puppy’s health based on finances alone.
+With the right pet insurance for puppies in place, you won’t have to make decisions about your puppy’s health based on finances alone.

 Which puppies cost most to insure?